Aircloak/aircloak/ci/README.md

 - `start_component.sh` also starts the supporting containers, such as database server.
 - No initialization is performed.
 You need to manually fetch dependencies, and initialize database.
 - Refer to `component_folder/ci/jobs.exs` for the exact shape of test commands.

+### Internal folder structure

+The component keeps all the data in the `~/.aircloak_ci/data` folder.
+In production, this is the `/home/ci/.aircloak_ci/data` folder.

+The `~/.aircloak_ci/data/logs` folder contains the build logs.
+The folder name for a pull requests is in the shape of `pr-XYZ`.
+For example, build logs for PR 1234 are in the folder `~/.aircloak_ci/data/logs/pr-1234`.
+In the log folder, you'll find a bunch of logs, which are plain text files.
+You can analyze these logs, in case the default report doesn't provide enough information.

+The build sources are stored in the `~/.aircloak_ci/data/cache`.
+In this folder, you'll find two subfolders: `branches` (branches sources) and `builds` (PR sources).
+The actual source is then stored in the `src` folder of the target.
+For example, source for the PR 1234 sits in the folder `~/.aircloak_ci/data/cache/builds/pr-1234/src/`.
+In this folder, you can start CI containers, as explained in the previous section.

+### Setting up the server

+The initial configuration of the production server is manual.
+This section describes the needed steps to set up a new CI server.

+You need a Debain system with a root access.
+Docker (at least 17.12) should be installed.

+1. Create a non-root user with the login `ci` and add it to the `docker` group.
+2. For the `ci` user, upload the Github private key, and setup ssh access in `/home/ci/.ssh/config`:

+    ```
+    Host github.com
+    User git
+    PreferredAuthentications publickey
+    IdentityFile ~/.ssh/github/id_rsa
+    ```

+3. Make sure that proxies are properly configured at `/home/ci/.docker/config.json`
+4. Create the `/home/ci/.aircloak_ci/config.json` with the following content:

+    ```
+    {
+      "github_access_token": github_api_access_token
+    }
+    ```

+5. As the `ci` user, create the `/home/ci/aircloak_ci` folder, and in that folder invoke `git clone git@github.com:aircloak/aircloak build`
+6. Install the [asdf](https://github.com/asdf-vm/asdf) tool and the required plug-ins (Erlang, Elixir, node).
+7. If the server name has changed, you need to update the `ci/production.sh` on the development machine.

+At this point, you can deploy the system from your development machine.